flare-foundation/docs/docs/user/delegation/manual-reward-claiming.md

-# Manual Reward Claiming
+# Manual reward claiming

 This page explains how to claim your delegation rewards using a block explorer and Metamask.
 This is the continuation of the [Manual delegation](manual-delegation.md) page.

+!!! caution

+    This page is intended for advanced users who know how to interact with the blockchain through a block explorer.

-### Where is the reward data found?
+## Where is the reward data found?

-All reward data can be found in the [FTSO Reward Manager](https://songbird-explorer.flare.network/address/0xc5738334b972745067fFa666040fdeADc66Cb925/read-contract).
+All reward data can be found in the FTSO Reward Manager.

-All claiming can be done here [https://songbird-explorer.flare.network/address/0xc5738334b972745067fFa666040fdeADc66Cb925/write-contract.](https://songbird-explorer.flare.network/address/0xc5738334b972745067fFa666040fdeADc66Cb925/write-contract.)

-### For which reward epochs can I claim rewards?
+## For which reward epochs can I claim rewards?

-In the [FTSO reward manager](https://songbird-explorer.flare.network/address/0xc5738334b972745067fFa666040fdeADc66Cb925/read-contract) see API no. 11 `getEpochsWithUnclaimedRewards(beneficiary_address)`
+In the FTSO reward manager contract use the `getEpochsWithUnclaimedRewards(beneficiary_address)` method.

-### What is the claim API?
+## What is the claim API?

-Api for claiming can be found in the FTSO Reward Manager, see API no 3: `claimReward (_recipient address, _rewardEpochs uint256[])`.
+API for claiming can be found in the FTSO Reward Manager, see method `claimReward (_recipient address, _rewardEpochs uint256[])`.
 The address should be your address and reward epochs should include the list of epochs you want to claim rewards for.
 You may claim rewards for multiple epochs at one go.

-### Where can I check the amount of rewards I have accrued in a reward epoch?
+## Where can I check the amount of rewards I have accrued in a reward epoch?

-You can check the current amount of rewards (and unclaimed rewards) in the `FtsoRewardManager` API no. 14 `getStateOfRewards(beneficiery address, rewardEpoch)`
+You can check the current amount of rewards (and unclaimed rewards) in the `FtsoRewardManager` method `getStateOfRewards(beneficiery address, rewardEpoch)`.